BotMill/fb-botmill/README.md

     public class MyFaceBotBehavior extends AbstractFaceBot {

       public void defineBehavior() {
-     		// Setting my tokens from Facebook.
+     	// Setting my tokens from Facebook (page token and validation token for webhook).
-		FaceBotContext.getInstance().setPageToken("myFacebookPageToken");
-		FaceBotContext.getInstance().setValidationToken("myFacebookWebhookValidationToken");
+		FaceBotContext.getInstance().setup("myFacebookPageToken", "myFacebookWebhookValidationToken");

      	// Defining a bot which will reply with "Hello World!" as soon as I write "Hi" addActionFrame(new MessageEvent("Hi"),
 				  new MessageAutoReply("Hello World!"));
       }